We find the cheapest bus & train tickets, so you can wander for less.

 What is the price of a train ticket from Berlin to Prague?

-In the last month, $24.95 was the average price of a train ticket from Berlin to Prague.
-This is about as inexpensive as train tickets ever get.
-You can expect to find tickets at that price or lower if you book your trip at least 29 days in advance.
-Otherwise, expect to pay around $42.17 more than that for a same-day booking.
+In the last month, the average price of a train ticket from Berlin to Prague was $28.74.
+This is basically as cheap as train fares can get.
+Good news!
+You can find the cheapest tickets if you book your trip at least 13 days prior to the travel date.
+You’ll likely pay around $20.41 more if you wait to book until the last minute.

 Monthly average prices